 Our marketing efforts are designed to increase consumer awareness of and demand for our products.
 We employ a broad mix of marketing, including coupons, product sampling, consumer and trade events, advertising (television, online and print) and recipe and food plans, to target our consumers.
 We also use online resources, including social media sites, to communicate with consumers and build interest in our brands.
 Our advertising and use of online resources are aimed at increasing consumer preference and usage of our brands.
 Our trade promotions focus on obtaining retail feature and display support, achieving optimum retail product prices and securing retail shelf space.
 We use coupons (freestanding insert newspaper, store register, on-pack and online coupons) to help stimulate product trial and repeat purchases by providing consumers with economic incentives.
-The mix of these marketing activities varies between the Atkins and Quest brands.
+The mix of these marketing activities varies between the Quest and Atkins brands.

 As part of our advocacy on the advantages of a protein-rich, low-carbohydrate, and low-sugar dietary approach, we have devoted portions of our respective brand websites and social media to promote consumer education, engagement, and dialogue about the benefits of our nutritional approaches and how our products can fit within those approaches.
 Our sales and marketing team gathers information and feedback from consumers and retailers to enable us to better meet changing consumer needs.
-We also believe that an effective marketing tool is to share educational information through our brand websites to explain each brand's approach to nutrition, teaching consumers how to make smarter food choices and the nutritional qualities of our products.
+We also believe that an effective marketing tool is to share educational information through our brand websites to explain each brand's approach to nutrition and the nutritional qualities of our products.
 We also provide access to consumer service representatives to answer questions and educate consumers on nutrition, new products and developments.
+As part of this approach, over time, for those consumers who have elected to use weight management medications to pursue their weight management goals we expect to develop and enhance our marketing messages regarding how we believe our products can be used to meet their snacking use occasions and be complementary to their use of medication for weight management to achieve and maintain their weight management goals.